Getting Better All the Time - Tutorial

 What do we think of this code?
 Here are some of my thoughts:

-• There's a state item called name, but what name is that?
-We could guess it's the state of the new restaurant name text field but it's not obvious from the variable name.
+, but what name is that?
+We could guess it's the state of the new restaurant name text field but it's not obvious from the variable name. - There's an

 Now, we chose a file that is 150 lines long to make it manageable for a blog post. (it was already pretty long to scroll through!)
 A file of that length is probably manageable to figure out and work with it.
 But even in a file this short there are already all of the above problems.
 Think about when you've seen problems like these in files much longer.
 They can make the code very hard to work with, even to the point that you despair of ever fully understanding it.